mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/studio-pro/extensibility-api/_index.md

 ---
 title: "Extensibility API"
 url: /apidocs-mxsdk/apidocs/extensibility-api/
-description: "The Extensibility API interacts with a curated list of internal systems of Studio Pro."
+description: "The Extensibility API allows your custom Studio Pro extensions to interact with some internal services of Studio Pro."
 weight: 57
 no_list: false
 description_list: true